QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s2.discovery/techniques/websites/idor.md

 * It may be possible to reset someone's else password

 * It may be possible to modify someone's else account information such as a profile item to perform a [XSS](/cybersecurity/red-team/s3.exploitation/vulns/web/xss.md) attack

+* Try not to follow redirects to see if you can exploit something.
 </div></div>